 As a liberation-oriented practice, we strive to be anti-oppressive and work to decolonize therapy.
 We commit to confronting and disrupting oppressive systems in ourselves and in our profession.
 This looks like unlearning our own internalized -isms and phobias; examining our privileges; minimizing power dynamics between therapist and client; practicing transparency; inviting ongoing feedback; being accountable for our mistakes; and investing in communities and movements that are making systemic change.
 We invite you to consider how historical, intergenerational, societal, and institutionalized systems of oppression are directly connected to your wellbeing in your body, mind, and spirit.
 We strive to hold a safe and affirming space to explore this path to collective liberation together.

 Health at Every Size (HAES) is a movement—one centered on body liberation

-and radical paradigm shifts from weight-central to weight-neutral approaches to health and wellness.
+and radical paradigm shifts from weight-central to weight-inclusive approaches to health and wellness.

 The HAES vision is about creating a world that advances social justice, celebrates body diversity, challenges scientific and cultural norms about health and weight, and honors eating and engaging in movement from a place of attunement and joy.
 Intuitive Eating principles are an invitation to end the war with food, trusting your inner body wisdom to make choices around food that feel good in your body, without judgment and without influence from diet culture.
 Rather than following external rules and restrictions for weight control, we tune into our hunger, satiety, nutritional needs, and pleasure.
 Click here to learn more.